99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 JSON doc that defines the update actions that are allowed on specific res. during stack update.

 CF Custom resources:
-define res. not yet supported, custom res from 3rd party.
+define resources not yet supported, custom resources from 3rd party.
 They are integrations backed by lambda functions

 CF stack sets:
 CRUD stacks across multiple accounts and regions with a single operation, the developer can deploy the same CloudFormation stack to